VOLTTRON/volttron/docs/source/introduction/how-does-it-work.rst

 * :ref:`VOLTTRON Central <VOLTTRON-Central>` is an agent which can be installed on a platform to provide a single management interface to multiple VOLTTRON platform instances.

-* JSON, static and websocket endpoints can be registered to agents via the :ref:`Web Framework <Web-Framework-Overview>` and platform web server.
+* JSON, static and websocket endpoints can be registered to agents via the :ref:`Web Framework <Web-Framework>` and platform web server.
 This allows remote agent communication as well as for agents to serve web pages.